-- 1. Failure to carry out activities as assigned by agency or faculty field instructor - Frequent absences, late arrivals, or early departures - 3.
-Violation of client privacy or confidentiality - 4.
-Compromising client safety - Verbal, physical, or sexual harassment or abuse of clients or colleagues - Violations of professional boundaries with clients (e.g., engaging in a romantic relationship with client, socializing inappropriately with clients, extreme overidentification with client) - Prejudicial or discriminatory actions (e.g., prejudicial comments about or refusal to work with client systems on the basis of age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, national origin, political ideology, race, national origin, religion/spirituality,
+- Failure to carry out activities as assigned by agency or faculty field instructor - 2.
+Frequent absences, late arrivals, or early departures - 3.
+Dishonesty or deceit, including the fabrication of field hours or records - 4.
+Violation of client privacy or confidentiality - 5.
+Compromising client safety - 6.
+Verbal, physical, or sexual harassment or abuse of clients or colleagues - Violations of professional boundaries with clients (e.g., engaging in a romantic relationship with client, socializing inappropriately with clients, extreme overidentification with client) - Prejudicial or discriminatory actions (e.g., prejudicial comments about or refusal to work with client or colleagues on the basis of age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, national origin, political ideology,

-- sex, sexual orientation, tribal sovereign status, or veteran status.) - Allowing personal problems or impairments (e.g., psychosocial distress, legal problems, family conflicts, mental illness, substance use) to impair practice and jeopardize the clients' best interests - Misrepresentation of role, credentials, or areas of competence - Acting outside the scope of social work (e.g., assuming role of a pastor, lawyer, physician) - 11.
-Persistent counterproductive or antagonistic communication patterns - Lack of investment in own learning (e.g., disinterest in observing, listening, using supervision, receiving feedback) - 13.
-Failure to seek supervision when needed - Serious violation of agency policies or procedures - Persistent failure to make connections between classroom content and field activities. - Other actions which violate the standards of the NASW Code of Ethics
+- race, national origin, religion/spirituality, sex, sexual orientation, tribal sovereign status, or veteran status.) - Allowing personal problems or impairments (e.g., psychosocial distress, legal problems, family conflicts, mental illness, substance use) to impair practice and jeopardize the clients' best interests - 10.
+Misrepresentation of role, credentials, or areas of competence - Acting outside the scope of social work (e.g., assuming role of a pastor, lawyer, physician) - 12.
+Persistent counterproductive or antagonistic communication patterns - Lack of investment in own learning (e.g., disinterest in observing, listening, using supervision, receiving feedback) - 14.
+Failure to seek supervision when needed - 15.
+Serious violation of agency policies or procedures - Persistent failure to make connections between classroom content and field activities. - Other actions which violate the NASW Code of Ethics learning experiences and a minimum of 420 clock hours of field experience.
+The Field Instruction Coordinator maintains the logs and posts students' accumulated hours on Canvas weekly.